-10 Effective Tips to Reduce Web and Mobile App Load Time
+10 Effective Tips to Reduce Website and Mobile App Load Time

 Improving the speed of your website is important not only to users, but to search engine rankings as well.
 Google announced that they are now including website speed in their search ranking algorithms.